artcom/artcom.github.io/_drafts/2017-10-02-mixed-reality.md

 at most a box with three sides, bottom and top.
 On amateur sets you usually have one to two sides and only the bottom.
 The problem arises once the camera films outside the boundaries, resulting in non-greenscreen pixels - literally garbage pixels.
-Luckily you're already in a realtime 3D engine, which allows you to rebuild the boundaries of your set.
+Luckily you're already in a real time 3D engine, which allows you to rebuild the boundaries of your set.
 Since OSVR and other libraries usually assume that ```1 unit = 1 meter```, you can rebuild your real world set and the real world environment easily.
 Add the set to a culling layer and clear the